blackchip-org/pac8/monitor.md

 ## Commands

+### ? [command]

+When *command* is specified, show help about that command.
+Otherwise list all commands an a short description.

 ### b *address* {on|off}

 Sets a **breakpoint** at *address* when using `on` and clears a breakpoint at *address* when using `off`.
 The CPU stops before executing *address*.